NeuroTechX/ntx_slack_archive/random.md

  >He hasnt even passed a review by an ethical board, so he is doing it abroad (UK if he managed to pull it off, China otherwise as far as I understand), though I dont see much of an ethical issue myself.

+3/30/2017 7:19 AM

+ **tenoke** :

+ >and in theory it can work, although the minimal effort spent on applying the relevant techniques on animals first is not too promising